To help you make more sustainable travel choices, you can find carbon emission estimates on your flight search results and booking pages.

 Sort by carbon emissions

-- On the right, click Sort by CO2 emissions.
+- On the right-hand side, click Sort by CO2 emissions.

 - Your flight search results will be ordered from lower to higher emissions.